 1.1.
 Hive Metastore Database Backup and Restore 6 1.2.
 Oozie Metastore Database Backup and Restore 7 1.3.
 Hue Database Backup and Restore 7 1.4.
 HDP Component Files for RHEL/CentOS/Oracle6 12 1.5.
-HDP Component Files for SLES11 SP1 .
-15 1.6.
+HDP Component Files for SLES11 SP1 15 1.6.
 HDP Component Files for SLES11 SP3/SP4 17 1.7.
 HDP Component Files for Ubuntu 12 19 1.8.
 HDP Component Files for Debian 6/Debian 7 21 2.1.
-Hive Metastore Database Backup and Restore 64 2.2.
-Oozie Metastore Database Backup and Restore 64 2.3.
+Hive Metastore Database Backup and Restore 65 2.2.
+Oozie Metastore Database Backup and Restore 65 2.3.
 Hue Database Backup and Restore .
-65 3.1.
-Hive Metastore Database Backup and Restore 115 3.2.
-Oozie Metastore Database Backup and Restore 115 3.3.
-Hue Database Backup and Restore 116 4.1.
-Hive Metastore Database Backup and Restore 150 4.2.
-Oozie Metastore Database Backup and Restore 151 4.3.
-Hue Database Backup and Restore 151 4.4.
-HDP 1.3.2 Hadoop Core Site (core-site.xml) 159 4.5.
-HDP 1.3.2 Hadoop Core Site (hdfs-site.xml) 160 4.6.
-HDP 1.3.2 Configs now in Capacity Scheduler for HDP 2.x (mapred-site.xml) 162 4.7.
-HDP 1.3.2 Configs now in capacity scheduler for HDP 2.x (capacity- sche eduler.xml) 162 4.8.
-HDP 1.3.2 Configs and HDP 2.x for hadoop-env.sh 163
+66 3.1.
+Hive Metastore Database Backup and Restore 122 3.2.
+Oozie Metastore Database Backup and Restore 122 3.3.
+Hue Database Backup and Restore 123 4.1.
+Hive Metastore Database Backup and Restore 157 4.2.
+Oozie Metastore Database Backup and Restore 158 4.3.
+Hue Database Backup and Restore 158 HDP 1.3.2 Hadoop Core Site (core-site.xml) 4.5.
+HDP 1.3.2 Hadoop Core Site (hdfs-site.xml) 167 4.6.
+HDP 1.3.2 Configs now in Capacity Scheduler for HDP 2.x (mapred-site.xml) 169 4.7.
+HDP 1.3.2 Configs now in capacity scheduler for HDP 2.x (capacity- sche eduler.xml) 169 4.8.
+HDP 1.3.2 Configs and HDP 2.x for hadoop-env.sh 170

-If you installed and manage HDP 2.2 with Ambari, you must use the Ambari Upgrade Guide to perform the the HDP 2.2 to HDP 2.3.2 upgrade.
+If you installed and manage HDP 2.2 with Ambari, you must use the Ambari Upgrade Guide to perform the HDP 2.2 to HDP 2.3.4 upgrade.

-These instructions cover the upgrade between two minor releases.
-If you need to upgrade between two maintenance releases, follow the upgrade instructions in the HDP Release Notes.
+These instructions cover the upgrade between two minor releases, such as HDP-2.2 to HDP-2.3.
+Component information has been updated for HDP-2.3.4 where appropriate.
+If you need to upgrade between two maintenance releases such as HDP-2.3.0 to 2.3.2, follow the upgrade instructions in the HDP Release Notes.

-Starting with HDP 2.2, HDP 2.3.2 supports side-by-side installation of HDP 2.2 and subsequent releases, which lets you perform rolling upgrades on your cluster and improve execution times for in-place upgrade.
+Starting with HDP 2.2, HDP 2.3.4 supports side-by-side installation of HDP 2.2 and subsequent releases, which lets you perform rolling upgrades on your cluster and improve execution times for in-place upgrade.
 To support side-by-side installation, the HDP package version naming convention for both RPMs and Debs has changed to include the HDP product version.
-For example, hadoop-hdfs is now hadoop-2.3.2-hdfs.
+For example, hadoop-hdfs is now hadoop-2.3.4-hdfs.
 HDP 2.2 marked the first release where HDP rpms, debs, and directories contained versions in the names to permit side-by-side installations of later HDP releases.
 To select from the releases you have installed side-by-side, Hortonworks provided hdp-select, a command that lets you select the active version of HDP from the versions you have installed.

-Now with HDP 2.3.2, you can take advantage of this versioned installation to perform Rolling Upgrade from 2.2 to 2.3.2.
+Now with HDP 2.3.4, you can take advantage of this versioned installation to perform Rolling Upgrade from 2.2 to 2.3.4.
 However, Rolling Upgrade involves complex orchestration as well as side-by-side installation.
 It is too complex for a manual procedure, and is therefore supported only as an Ambari feature.
 If you wish to perform a Rolling Upgrade, refer to the Ambari Install instructions to install Ambari, then follow the Ambari Rolling Upgrade instructions, see Ambari Upgrade Guide.

-This chapter provides instructions on how to manually upgrade to HDP 2.3.2 from the HDP 2.2 release.
+This chapter provides instructions on how to manually upgrade to HDP 2.3.4 from the HDP 2.2 release.
 It assumes the existing HDP 2.2 was also installed manually.

-The HDP packages for a complete installation of HDP 2.3.2 will occupy about 2.5 GB of disk space.
+The HDP packages for a complete installation of HDP 2.3.4 will occupy about 2.5 GB of disk space.